fischertechnik/txt_training_factory/doc/WEBServer.md

 ![TXT Autoload](TXT_Autoload1.png)
 ![TXT Autoload](TXT_Autoload2.png)

-If the program was started, the button will turn red, with which the program can be stopped again.
+If the program is started, the button will change to red.
+The program can be stopped again with the red button.

 ![TXT Start](TXT_Start.png) ![TXT Stop](TXT_Stop.png)